 Course description

 Microbial habitats are literally everywhere on a college campus – and college students interact with microorganisms daily.
 From the athlete locker room, to the kitchen, to the bathroom, to between the sheets, college students are exposed to a plethora of microorganisms that are benign, beneficial, and pathogenic.
-The goal of this class is for students to learn about microbiology and microbial ecology as it relates to them – in the college campus environment.
+The goal of this course is for students to learn about microbiology and microbial ecology as it relates to them – in the college campus environment.
 Students will learn about viruses, bacteria, eukarotes and metazoans that cause common illnesses (i.e. gastroenteritis, influenza and STDs), the microbially-driven elemental cycling of alcohol production, and ecology of microorganism that spoil food.
 Students will take away a practical understanding of the microorganisms that they can apply to their own lives.

 Outcome 1: Demonstrate an understanding of core concepts of microbiology, including the evolution and diversity of microbes; cell structure and function; pathogenic and non-pathogenic lifestyles; and the role of microbes in human health and the built environment.